 - Josiane, student at Nyanza Primary School

-From 2017 we are working with Fundacion Paraguaya and local partners to run the School Enterprise Challenge in Tanzania and support schools to set up, run and develop sustainable school businesses directly benefiting more than 5,000 young people.
+In 2017, working with Fundacion Paraguaya and local partners we supported 43 schools in Tanzania and 30 schools in Kenya to set up, run and develop sustainable school businesses directly benefiting more than 5,000 young people.